PlainsightAI/legacy-docs/ingress-api.md

 ## Introduction

 The Ingress API allows devices to register with and send data to the Sixgill Sense platform.
-Currently, the API is is compatible with mobile (iOS, Android) and generic IoT devices; and it supports both JSON and [Protobuf](https://developers.google.com/protocol-buffers/) formatted data.
+Currently, the API is is compatible with mobile (iOS, Android) and generic IoT devices, and it supports both JSON and [Protobuf](https://developers.google.com/protocol-buffers/) formatted data.

 The API is separated into two main sections: mobile and IoT.
 The former is intended to be used by the Sixgill Reach SDKs for iOS and Android; the latter is a single endpoint that ingests generic JSON data.
 Both sections register devices the same way.